Romford Greyhound Stadium: 21st Century

 In 2006 the stadium underwent a £400,000 refurbishment of the main grandstand restaurant.
 Trainer Paul Young (who joined the track in 2000) won the 2014 Trainers Championship.
 In 2018 the stadium signed a deal with SIS to race every Monday afternoon, Wednesday evening, Thursday afternoon, Friday evening and twice on a Saturday (morning and evening).

 During 2019 a multimillion-pound renovation took place, which included the demolition of the main stand to create more car parking space, a modernisation of the reception area and office buildings, the construction a grand stand and a new track was laid down.
 The venue remained open throughout with the exception of four day closure in the August.
 The official re-opening was on 6 September 2019.

-In 2020 the Cesarewitch competition was brought back after an eight year dormant period, the event was sponsored by stadium owners Ladbrokes Coral as a category 1 race.
+In 2020 the Cesarewitch competition was brought back after an eight-year dormant period, the event was sponsored by stadium owners Ladbrokes Coral as a category 1 race.

+In 2022, Entain signed a long-term deal with the Arena Racing Company for media rights, starting in January 2024.